panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 The second problem is using `useCallback()` increases code complexity.
 You have to keep the `deps` of `useCallback(..., deps)` in sync with what you're using inside the memoized callback.

-Does it make sense to apply `useCallback()`?
-Most likely not because `<MyChild>` component is light and its re-rendering doesn't create performance issues.
-In conclusion, *the optimization costs more than not having the optimization*.
+Does it worth using `useCallback()`?
+Most likely not because `<MyChild>` component is light and its re-rendering doesn't create performance issues. *The optimization costs more than not having the optimization*.

 Simply *accept* that rendering creates new function objects: